Published on Tuesday, 1 Mar, 2016

 Last week I kicked off a new project with my old friends at the ODI.
 Alongside them and two other development parties I’m working on a project for Innovate UK (formerly the Technology Strategy Board), who fund and support science and technology innovations that will grow the UK economy.
 There’s a user research piece so I’m currently planning interviews and workshops, as well as a focus on the data and technical possibilities, plus making sure that everything runs smoothly in terms of the management process and maintenance.
 My favourite mix.
 It’s going to run into April, and is sure to keep me on my toes.

-Does any of my work remind you of things you’re currently wrestling with or have coming up?
-I now have limited availability towards the end of April and am booking into May, so please get in touch if you’d like to explore whether I could help with what you’re trying to do.
+Does any of this work remind you of things you’re currently wrestling with or have coming up?
+There’s now limited availability towards the end of April and we’re booking into May, so please get in touch if you’d like to explore whether we could help with what you’re trying to do.
 I’d love to hear from you.